Meet the Director

-The OCD Academy is focused on making comprehensive OCD-related information more accessible, with a key aim being to help individuals struggling with OCD.
+The OCD Academy is focused on making comprehensive OCD-related information more accessible, with a key aim being to help individuals struggling with OCD, people who have a loved one with OCD, and for professionals looking to increase their awareness and specialization of OCD.

-We created the content of The OCD Academy based on our extensive collective experiences in the area of OCD.
-In the section below, we offer readers an overview of our individual backgrounds.
+The content of The OCD Academy is based on scientific research and best practices, along with Kimberly's extensive clinical and research experiences in the area of OCD.
+The section below, offers an overview of Kimberly's background.

 Dr. Kimberly Glazier Leonte